-The Local Government Act, 1993 is quite specific in how Councils can increase rates and charges and before doing so must consult with the public extensively through public meetings and the annual draft operational delivery plan, which is usually, released around April or May each year.
+The Local Government Act, 1993 is quite specific in how councils can increase rates and charges and before doing so must consult with the public extensively through public meetings and the annual draft Delivery Program Operational Plan (DPOP), which is usually released around April or May each year.

 This is your opportunity to raise any issues about the rates and charges proposed for the coming year as once the rates and charges have been adopted, they cannot be changed until the following year.

 Councillors are aware of the burden any increase of rates and charges has on the community and any rate, charge or fee which needs to be increased is only done after all Councillors are satisfied the increase in fees or charges is justified.

 Council Rates and Domestic Waste Management charges are all exempt from the GST in accordance with A New Tax System (Goods and Services Tax) (Exempt Taxes, Fees and Charges) Determination 2001 (No. 4) Division 81.

 Once the contract for sale of a property has taken place, the Solicitor/Conveyancer should request a 603 certificate from Council.

 This certificate is a notification of all outstanding monies owing on the property i.e. rates, water, kerb & gutter or effluent.